![]() |

 - 2 green onions, halved lengthwise and diced small

-PASTA Cook pasta according to package directions, except they always leave out the salt, don't make that mistake!
+PASTA Cook the pasta according to package directions, except they always leave out the salt, don't make that mistake!
 You should end up with about 2 cups of cooked pasta.
 Drain well and cool slightly.

 GARDEN VEGETABLES Prep the vegetables.

-COMBINE Stir together cooked pasta and vegetables, then stir in the Mint Vinaigrette.
+COMBINE Stir together the cooked pasta and vegetables, then stir in the Mint Vinaigrette.
 Cover and refrigerate for 2 - 3 hours for flavors to develop.

-Others vegetables would benefit from being dropped into the hot pasta water for a minute or two, just to take off their rough, raw edge.
+Some other vegetables would benefit from being dropped into the hot pasta water for a minute or two, just to take off their rough, raw edge.
 To my taste, that would include asparagus, tiny broccoli and cauliflower florets, carrots and green beans.

 Love Fresh Mint?
 Me Too!

-~ Mango Lassi with Mint ~~ Ina Garten's Tabbouleh Salad ~
+~ Mango Lassi with Mint ~

 ~ Mint Julep Pork Chops ~